Robpol86/robpol86.com/docs/posts/2026/2026-02-02-influxdb-downsampling.md

 [InfluxDB v2 example](https://docs.influxdata.com/influxdb/v2/process-data/common-tasks/downsample-data/) and shows how
 to consume the downsampled data in Grafana.
 It turns out the latter was the hardest part to get right.

-This guide will walk you through implementing downsampling for your Telegraf data, but it should work with all data types.
+This guide will walk you through implementing downsampling on a demo TIG stack (Telegraf, InfluxDBv2, Grafana) using [Docker Compose](https://docs.docker.com/compose/).
+I'll also cover backfilling existing data into the new downsample buckets.
-I'll also touch on [backfilling](#backfill-data), which is when you've been collecting data for some time and wish to retroactively downsample it.

 ```{list-table}
 * - :::{thumb-image} /_images/pictures/TODO/0m3qdla.png
     :::
 ```

+## Overview

+Keep this brief.
+TODO.

 ## Prerequisites